What You Need to Know About Arizona’s Wage Theft Laws

 In Arizona, small breaks lasting five to 20 minutes are considered to be part of the standard workday and will be paid for.

 Contact Our Employment Law Lawyers to Find Out if You Have a Case

-At the Phillips Law Group, we are committed to helping victims of wage theft and will work diligently to pursue your claim and help recover the compensation you are owed.
+At the Phillips Dayes Law Firm PC, we are committed to helping victims of wage theft and will work diligently to pursue your claim and help recover the compensation you are owed.